Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Causal-consistency Chain-of-Thought

+The primary objective of this paper is to address the constraints inherent in modern foundation models through the integration of causality principles, with the ultimate goal of achieving CausalGPT, a groundbreaking approach that harnesses causal reasoning for superior prediction and decision-making.
+In particular, our focus narrows to tackling knowledge-based reasoning (KR) problems using foundation models.
+These problems are usually articulated in natural language or multi-modal data (such as text and images).
+Addressing these problems necessitates background knowledge, often not provided explicitly, serving as a premise for reasoning.
+Therefore, foundation models have to retrieve knowledge from their internal knowledge space and conduct knowledge inferring~\cite{wang-etal-2024-knowledge-mechanisms, roberts-etal-2020-much, jin2024exploringconceptdepthlarge}, i.e., to employ acquired knowledge to derive unknown knowledge.

-The core idea of the causal consistency framework is to solve a KR problem through a decision-making process where multiple agents independently play the role of either a \textit{reasoner} or a \textit{causal evaluator}.
-Each agent is implemented by prompting an LLM with in-context learning capability.
-In this section, we first delineate how the \textit{reasoner} agent strives to solve a KR problem alongside a reasoning procedure.
-The next subsection introduces the \textit{evaluator} agent, which assesses the factual accuracy and rationality of knowledge inferences throughout the entire reasoning process $S_i$ carried out by a \textit{reasoner} agent $A^r_i$.
-This evaluation is accomplished by scrutinizing the causal consistency within $S_i$ and imagining counterfactual scenarios.
-Lastly, the proposed multi-agent cooperation framework, CaCo-CoT, is delineated with pseudo-code.
-For brevity, we may use \textit{reasoner} or \textit{evaluator} as a substitute for the \textit{reasoner} or \textit{causal evaluator} agent.
+The core idea of the causal consistency chain-of-thought (CaCo-CoT) framework is to resolve KR problems through a multi-agent decision-making process where each agent plays the role of either a faithful reasoner (\textit{reasoner} for short) or a causal evaluator (\textit{evaluator} for short).
+Each agent is implemented by prompting a foundation model with in-context learning capability to follow our agent's instruction.
+In this section, we first delineate how a \textit{reasoner} strives to tackle a KR problem within a structured reasoning procedure.
+The next subsection introduces the \textit{evaluator}, which assesses the reasoning process in the reasoning chain $O$ collected from a \textit{reasoner} $\textbf{R}$.
+This evaluation is accomplished by scrutinizing the causal consistency, including non-causal evaluation and counterfactual evaluation.
+In the end, the proposed multi-agent cooperation framework, CaCo-CoT, is delineated.